Dutch

 Kubra Gulmez Karaca (Utrecht) Time- and sex-dependent characterization of engram spine morphology in fear memory processing (15')

-Janina Kupke (Amsterdam) The scaffold that remembers: SHANK in memory persistence (15')
+Janina Kupke (Amsterdam) The scaffold that remembers: SHANK proteins in memory persistence (15')

 Robbert Havekes (Groningen) Reversing sleep loss-induced spatial and social amnesia (15')